-I am a Seattle writer and technologist with a passion for dystopian novels dealing with AI, nanotechnology, cybernetics and the quest for immortality.
+I am a Seattle writer and technologist with a passion for AI, nanotechnology, cybernetics and the quest for power, omnipotence and immortality.
 Call it the coming Singularity—or the Second Coming.
 We live in interesting times.

 I grew up in one of the most interesting places on the planet, Missoula, Montana.
 From a young age, I roamed free in the mountains and wilderness.
 The Big Sky inspired me to dream and to challenge myself in the outdoors.
 Solitude gave me a powerful sense of the profound, of something much bigger than you or me or even the Big Sky.

 Most of all, I was a high school science nerd—I placed third in the International Science Fair in Applied Physics.
 Together, these two passions fueled my curiosity about the world beyond my little hometown.
 I started off with the intent to become a doctor.
 I earned a BS in Biology from Gonzaga University, but soon realized—while looking into the eyes of my hapless lab frog—that this path was not for me.

 What I wanted to do was write.
 That’s how I became an environment and technology journalist—at Seattle’s Weekly, The Seattle Times and at the NBC affiliate KING TV News.
 I also was involved in the startup of several software and digital media companies.